micriver/docker_project/README.md

 # Docker-1

-The goal for this group project is to familiarize yourself with Docker containers, Dockerfiles and Docker swarm:
+The goal for this group project is to familiarize yourself with Docker containers, Dockerfiles and Docker swarm services.

 I enjoyed working on this project because I was able to explore concepts that interested me during my research.
-The majority of my time was spent googling for the required commands and dealing with various errors that were popping up.
+The majority of my time was spent googling for the required commands and dealing with various errors.

-During this time, I tried to work with bash scripts as well, which I very much enjoyed.
+During this time, I tried to work with bash scripts, which I very much enjoyed.

 **Project Document:**
 [Docker-1.pdf](assets/docker.en.pdf)